Somesh-Kumar-Yadav/Project-InternTheory-Clone/README.md

 ## Features

-- Excatly same as original Website
+- Exactly same as original Website
 - Fullscreen mode
 - Fully Responsive
 - All data are stored in local data storege.